irhamta/irhamta.github.io/_pages/codes.md

 header:
   image: /assets/images2/eso_apex.jpg
   caption: "Credit: R. Wesson/ESO"
-last_modified_at: 2021-11-21
+last_modified_at: today
 toc: true
 ---

-Here you can find some of the scientific codes that I've used and developed.
+Some codes that I have used and developed are listed below.
 {: style="text-align: justify;"}

 ## AGN-Specfit

 {: style="text-align: justify;"}
 [AGN-Specfit](https://github.com/irhamta/AGN-Specfit) (AGN Spectral Fitting) is a modified version of [QSFit](https://github.com/gcalderone/qsfit).
-It is created as a pipeline to analyze SDSS Type 1 Active Galactic Nuclei optical and ultraviolet spectra.
+It is created as a pipeline to analyze SDSS Type 1 active galaxy optical and ultraviolet spectra.
 The prerequisites to run it are Python (version 2.7), IDL (version &ge; 8.1), and Gnuplot (version &ge; 5.0).
 To use the pipeline, you have to:
 1. Add SDSS spectra files to the "data" directory.
-2. Create a list of file names, redshifts, and E(B-V) and store it to "QSO_name.csv".
+2. Create a list of file names, redshifts, and E(B-V) and store it in the "QSO_name.csv" file.
-3. Create directories which are named:
+3. Create directories that are named:
-    - "output" and "table", to store the calculation result in nested and flattened structure files, respectively.
+    - "output" and "table" to store the calculations in the nested and flattened-structure files, respectively.
-    - "plot", to save all the plot data to be later loaded in Gnuplot.
+    - "plot" to save all the plot data and later be opened with the Gnuplot.
-    - "result", to store the merged tables from the "table" folder.
+    - "result" to store the merged tables from the "table" folder.
 4. Start an IDL session in your working directory.
 Then, compile and run the IDL scripts:
     ```
     IDL> CD, "D:\path\where\AGN-Specfit\is\located"